sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 If unimplemented, defaults to `({ event, resolve }) => resolve(event)`.

+If you need to exclude some code from running during the build or prerendering step, check that the app is not [`building`]($app-environment#building) beforehand.

 ### locals

 To add custom data to the request, which is passed to handlers in `+server.js` and server `load` functions, populate the `event.locals` object, as shown below.